compendia/docs/docs/guide/bug-bounty.md

 **Vulnerabilities that also exists in ARK Core may only be eligible for rewards from the ARK team.**

-ARK Core vulnerabilities packages should be reported to the [ARK team](https://ark.io/sv).
+ARK Core vulnerabilities should be reported to the [ARK team](https://ark.io/sv).
 ::::

 **Github Repository:** [**https://github.com/nos/core**](https://github.com/nos/core)